ASC Constitution and Bylaws.pdf

 Section 1.
 The officers of this organization shall be a Chair, a Vice Chair, a Secretary, a Treasurer, and two members elected At-Large.

 Section 2.
 The term of office for each officer shall be two years and shall commence at the close of the session of the Assembly of State Conferences' meeting at or after which the officer is elected.
-Election of the Chair and the Vice Chair shall take place in odd numbered years; elections of the Secretary and the Treasurer shall take place in even numbered years.
-One At Large Member shall be elected each year.
+Election of the Chair, Vice Chair, and Secretary shall take place in even-numbered years.
+The Treasurer and At Large Members shall be elected in odd-numbered years.

 Section 3.
 All voting for ASC officers shall be by secret ballot.